 Book your Halloween in Transylvania tours from Budapest.
 Your 10-days tour begins at Budapest Airport.
 Our guide collects you and then you will drive to Tokaj, Hungary.
 Here, you can enjoy the famous wine which Dracula served to his guests.
 After that, head for Satu Mare.
 Enjoy a delicious welcome dinner and then accommodate in a 3* hotel.
 Enjoy a good night’s sleep and then drive to Sapanta.
 Visit the Merry Cemetery, a unique place in the entire world.
 The cemetery is famous because of the cartoon depictions of the deceased and the funny epitaphs carved on the wooden crosses.
 Your next destination is the Village Museum in Sighetu Marmatiei.
 After visiting this landmark, head to your accommodation in Viseul de Sus.

 Your Halloween Transylvania tours from Bucharest continue in Sacel.
 Here, you will meet a famous woodcraftsman and then you will discover how to make the perfect wooden stake.
 After that, drive to Borgo Pass and accommodate at Dracula’s Castle Hotel.
-Enjoy an amazing Halloween Party, including ‘Draculestilor Ball’ and traditional music around a huge bonefire.
+Enjoy a delicious three-course dinner and then gather around a huge bonefire and discover all the dark legends.
 In the next morning, travel to Sighisoara Medieval Citadel.
-Accommodate in a 3* medieval hotel and then get ready for the second Halloween Party included in your tour.
+Accommodate in a 3* medieval hotel and then get ready for the first Halloween Party included in your tour.
 The Halloween Party in Sighisoara includes events such as Vampiresa Hunting, an amazing magic show and the Ritual of Killing of the Living Dead, performed according to old customs and traditions.

 Transylvania Tours from Budapest – Halloween Party at Bran Castle